h33raj/SKF-Code-Examples/django/38-code_example--Open_forwards_&_redirects--.md

         """

         if whitelisting(whitelisting, input, count) == True:

-            # Redirect the Input if whitelisting is correct
+            //Redirect the Input if whitelisting is correct redirect(input)
-            redirect(input)